-Remember: you “difficult photography client” is just a person who is unhappy with your business.
-And unhappy people will always share their negative opinions more readily than those who are happy.
-So do your best to fix the situation and satisfy the client – especially if it was a misunderstanding or miscommunication that you should take ownership of.
+Remember: your “difficult photography client” is just a human being who is unfortunately unhappy with your business.
+Unhappy people will always share their negative opinions more readily than those who are happy.
+So do your best to fix the situation and satisfy the client – especially if it was a misunderstanding or miscommunication on your part.

 Improve Your Tactics